django/django/docs/community.rst

 * cq_, a simple distributed task system.
 * Debugpannel_, a django Debug Toolbar panel for channels.
 * EventStream_, a library to push data using Server-Sent Events (SSE) protocol.
+* DjangoChannelsRestFramework_, a framework that providers DRF like consuemrs for channels.

 If you'd like to add your project, please submit a PR with a link and brief description.